Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <align="left">The command 'vlan 10' creates a VLAN with that number.
 Then the 'name PCs' command names that vlan.
 These commands need to be entered on one of Office A's VTP server switches, either DSW-A1 or DSW-A2.
 It will send VTP advertisements to other members of the same VTP domain.
 VTP advertisements are only shared via trunks, currently, the configurations between the distribution layer and core layers are access ports, so VTP information in Office A will not be shared with Office B and vice versa.
 <br />
 <br />
-Step 6: In Office B, create and name the following VLANs on one of the Distribution switches.
+<h4>Step 6: In Office B, create and name the following VLANs on one of the Distribution switches.
 Ensure that VTP propagates the change.
 VLAN 10: PCs.
 LAN 20: Phones.
 VLAN 30: Servers.
-VLAN 99: Management.<br/>
+VLAN 99: Management.</h4><br/>
 Office B:

   ```